Scuba353/BEE/README.md

 <table>
 <tr>
 <td>
-  A multifaceted approach to beekeepin!
-Designed to allow urban beekeepers match with landowners who are willing to share their land for this purpose.
-Doubled as a applications to keep notes and records on hives and creating a community approach to maintaining the pollinators.
+  A multifaceted approach to beekeeping!
+Designed to allow urban beekeepers to match with landowners who are willing to share their land for this purpose.
+Doubles as an application to keep notes and records on hives, and creating a community approach to maintaining the pollinators.
 </td>
 </tr>
 </table>